Historic Ocean Manor beachfront landmark on Fort Lauderdale's Galt Ocean Mile

 Motor City Origins

-Born in Detroit, James S. Hunt embodied American ingenuity.
-As a young auto entrepreneur and later a WWI fighter pilot in the Royal Flying Corps, he combined daring with discipline.
-Returning to the automobile industry, he became one of the Midwest’s largest Chevrolet dealers and helped pioneer the NADA Blue Book—today’s standard for used-vehicle valuation.
-That same innovative spirit powered his landmark Florida developments.
+Born in Detroit, James S. Hunt exemplified American entrepreneurial spirit.
+Beginning as an automobile dealer and later serving as a World War I fighter pilot in the Royal Flying Corps, he combined innovation with discipline.
+Returning to the automotive industry, Hunt became one of the Midwest’s leading Chevrolet dealers and helped pioneer the NADA Blue Book—now the national benchmark for used-vehicle valuation.
+This same forward-thinking vision later shaped his transformative developments in Florida.

 James S. Hunt